Tiago P. Peixoto

-Tiago de Paula Peixoto is a Brazilian physicist who works in the areas of Network Science, Statistical Physics, and Complex Systems.
-He is currently an Associate Professor of Network and Data Science at the Central European University.
+Tiago de Paula Peixoto is a Brazilian physicist who works in the areas of network science, statistical physics, and complex systems.
+He is currently an full professor of Complex Systems and Network Science at the Interdisciplinary Transformation University.

 Career

 Peixoto is mostly known for his work in statistical inference in networks.
 He developed and maintains the graph manipulation library graph-tool, which contains readily available implementations of the methods he proposes in his publications.

 Peixoto graduated with a bachelor's degree in physics from the University of São Paulo in 2003.
 He earned a PhD in Physics from the same university in 2007, advised by Carmen Pimentel Cintra do Prado with a dissertation entitled "Dynamics of the epicenters of the Olami-Feder-Christensen model of earthquakes (OFC)".
 In 2017 he obtained his Habilitation in Theoretical Physics at the University of Bremen.

-Peixoto worked as a post-doctoral fellow in Germany (2008 - 2016) at the Technische Universität Darmstadt and University of Bremen before becoming an assistant professor (lecturer), in 2016, at the Department of Mathematics of the University of Bath.
+Peixoto worked as a post-doctoral fellow in Germany (2008–2016) at the Technische Universität Darmstadt and University of Bremen before becoming an assistant professor (lecturer), in 2016, at the Department of Mathematics of the University of Bath.
 In 2019, he joined the faculty of the Central European University as an associate professor.
+As of 2024, he's a full professor at the Interdisciplinary Transformation University in Linz, Austria.